vibe36912/varispeed-retuner/README.md

 * **Export:** Save the modified audio as WAV or MP3, or render it as a video (MP4/WebM) with a static background image.

 ## Usage
 No installation or backend is required.
-Simply open the `index.html` file in any modern web browser (Chrome/Edge recommended for video export support).
+Simply open the `index.html` file in any modern web browser.

 ## Dependencies
 The tool runs entirely client-side and fetches the following libraries via CDN for media export: